Best Phonics App for Kids in Singapore (2026): K1 & K2 Parent Guide

 Lingokids

-Best for: Broad English language exposure rather than focused phonics
+Who it's for: Broad English language exposure

 Price: Free (limited) | Premium ~$14.99/mo